johnhollen/Procedural-Ocean/README.md

-Planet
+Procedural Ocean in Space
 ======
 A project in the Course TNM084.
-A procedural planet.
+An ocean in space.